trustedanalytics-ng/platform-wiki/Notes.md

 # Notes

-Trusted Analytics Platform NG is a new concept of the platform with smaller memory and CPU footprint and enhanced operator & developer usability.
+Trusted Analytics Platform (TAP) NG is a new concept of the platform with smaller memory and CPU footprint and enhanced operator & developer usability.

 Key features:
 - Platform and app part of the TAP is run on Kubernetes.
 - Data part of the platform is still based on Hadoop as a base.
 - Enhanced packaging allowing for 100% off-line TAP deployments removing a need for internet access during TAP installation process.
-- Introduces new deployment modes: bare metal and AWS supported out-of-the-box, other IAAS with manual infrastructure provisioning).
+- Introduces new deployment modes: bare metal and AWS supported out-of-the-box, other IAAS with manual infrastructure provisioning.
 - Provides platform-wide, reliable persistent layer that can be used not only by core platform components but also by all services and applications hosted on TAP.
 - Adds integrated log aggregation and analysis capabilities.
 - Provides integrated and secure monitoring of core platform components and hosted services and applications.